 On April 12, 2011, the landscape of Arizona State athletics was forever altered with the proclamation of two simple words: "it's time."

 With Nike implementing a sweeping makeover to the uniforms of every ASU sports team along with the introduction of a new pitchfork logo, the excitement surrounding the upcoming football season was perhaps the highest it's ever been in the program's 115-year history.
-Instead of building on the hype though, the senior-laden team faltered, winning only one of their final seven games after starting 5-1.
+Yet instead of building on the hype, the senior-laden team faltered, winning only one of their final seven games after starting 5-1.

 Following the disappointing season, the heads started to roll.
 First was the firing of head coach Dennis Erickson in November.
 Exactly four months later, Vice President of Athletics Lisa Love, one of the main catalysts behind the transformation, was the next to go.

 But thanks to the conclusion of Nike's one-year, exclusive apparel deal with Arizona State in mid-April, the university is on the verge of recapturing some of that fervor with an influx of additional businesses finally having the ability to incorporate the revamped pitchfork logo in their clothing.